 History : The complete BMH story – Part One

-Ian Nicholls charts the complete history of the product of the short-lived merger between BMC and Jaguar, forming British Motor Holdings.
+Ian Nicholls, AROnline’s historian-in-residence, charts the history of the short-lived merger between BMC and Jaguar in this four-part account of the British Motor Holdings years from 1966 to 1968.

 It’s a tale of ill-judged hirings and firings, odd and disastrously bad product decisions and a night of the long knives.
 Read on to learn more about this short but turbulent period of automotive history.